Tags

 Pinch the bottom pastry to the lattice strips and fold them forward,

-To flute the edge of the pie dough: push the inside edge of dough outward with your index finger from one hand, while simultaneously pushing the outer edge inward with thumb and index finger of your other hand, at even intervals.
+Push the inside edge of dough outward with your index finger from one hand, while simultaneously pushing the outer edge inward with thumb and index finger of your other hand, at even intervals.

-To make the pie extra gorgeous, whip an egg with a little water to make an egg wash, and brush the top of the pie before sprinkling it with a few pinches of raw or granulated sugar.
+To make the favorite cherry pie extra gorgeous, whip an egg with a little water to make an egg wash, and brush the top of the pie before sprinkling it with a few pinches of raw or granulated sugar.

 Psst!
 Want to know a secret?
 For a great pie every time, refrigerate the completed pie for 30 minutes prior to baking.
 Yes, really!
 Giving the pie a little time to chill out before subjecting it to the heat of the oven will allow the fats in the dough to firm up after all that handling, which helps ensure a flaky crust later.
 The chilly time-out will also help the filling set, too.